couchbaselabs/Grocery-Sync-iOS/README.md

 ## Getting Started

 These instructions assume you are familiar with how to make an iPhone app.
+Please follow them fully and in order the first time you build.

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][4] on Google Groups.